ShSukkar/Student-s-Journey/README.md

    **The Last step:**
-       Navegate to school-app
+       Navegate to school-app.
-       then run the following command:
+       then run the following command and you will be able use the network : npm start
-       npm start
        This will start the angular application running against your REST API at http://localhost:4200 .

-       and you will be able use the network.